Robinhood Review 2022: Best Trading App for Beginners

 The company, headquartered in California, was founded in 2013 by Vladimir Tenev and Baiju Bhatt who were upset at the current broker options available to the average investor.

-Due to the app’s massive success, Robinhood went public and trades on the NASDAQ under the ticker symbol: HOOD.
+Due to the app’s massive success, Robinhood went public in 2021 at $38 per share and trades on the NASDAQ under the ticker symbol: HOOD.

 Robinhood Founders